-The Barnacle Rid electrodes must be submerged just under the surface of the water for the protective field to be established.
-The protective copper ion field extends from the copper electrode(s).
+The barnacleRID electrodes must be submerged just under the surface of the water for the protective field to be established.
+The protective copper ion field extends from the copper electrodes.
 The protective ions are emitted from the electrodes in all directions, so the volume of the space occupied by the field is sufficient to protect all of your submerged hull.
 Click button below to see video Showing the Copper Ion Field

-Larger marinas or vessels may need 6, 8,10 or more electrodes, which are made to order
+Larger marinas or vessels may need 6, 8 or more electrodes, which are made to order and for requirements.

 The electrodes only need to be in the water when your boat is anchored or moored.
 When you want to travel the electrodes can simply be lifted out of the water and stowed for the journey.

-The computer controller recognises the electrodes are out of the water and automatically reactivate on re submerging so no need to turn the controller off and on its all done for you.
+The computer controller recognises when the electrodes are out of the water and automatically reactivate on re submerging.
+This means that the computer controller does not need to be turned off.

 You can also have the electrodes permanently mounted on your Marina powered by your shore mains power.